Looking to book?

-# Additional complimentary test required at the terminal.
-You can view all requirements of which Covid-19 tests are needed per embarkation port on our page, At the terminal.
+#An additional complimentary test may be required at the terminal dependent on your embarkation port.
+You can check port Covid-19 tests requirements on our page, At the terminal.

-Guests under five years of age are exempt from pre-travel vaccination and testing.
+Children aged four years and under are exempt from pre-travel vaccination and testing.

 *The definition of ‘fully vaccinated’ is having completed an approved (by the Medicines and Healthcare products Regulatory Agency (MHRA), European Medicines Agency (EMA) or the World Health Organization’s Emergency Use Listing (WHO EUL)) two-dose Covid‑19 vaccination course, or the approved single-dose Janssen Covid‑19 vaccine (plus a booster if applicable).